 Most men can state the obvious.
 “What are we having for dinner?”, “Can you hand me the remote?”, “Are the kids done with their homework?”
-We can ask those questions and have surface level conversations with ease.
+We can ask those questions and have surface-level conversations with ease.
 Where I have found men lack in verbal skills is sharing what they really feel.
 Being able to say, “I love you” or expressing your hopes, dreams, or disappointments is so important in a relationship because it builds trust.
-You must to be able to share what is really on your mind and not what sounds good in the moment.
+You must be able to share what is really on your mind and not what sounds good at the moment.

 Communicate Through Service